sakshampandit/sakshampandit/README.md

 <i>&nbsp; I am a keen learner.</i><br>

-👋 Greetings!
-It's great to have you here.
-I'm Saksham Pandit, an enthusiastic full-stack developer hailing from India.
+👋 As a Software Engineer at Newgen Software, I specialize in back-end web development, leveraging microservices architecture, data structures, and Java to contribute to impactful projects.
+My role involves creating efficient solutions to complex problems, supported by my academic foundation in Computer Software Engineering from KIET Group of Institutions, where I earned a BTech degree in July 2024.

+My previous experience includes a software engineering internship at Newgen Software and other roles that have strengthened my technical skills and collaborative abilities.
+I am also certified in Google Cloud Essentials, Machine Learning, and Cybersecurity.
+These credentials reflect my commitment to continuous learning and refining my expertise in software development.

-🎓 &nbsp; I'm pursuing  Bachelor of Technology with a degree in Computer Science and Engineering from [KIET Group of Institutions](https://www.kiet.edu/).
+🎓 &nbsp; I'm completed my  Bachelor of Technology with a degree in Computer Science and Engineering from [KIET Group of Institutions](https://www.kiet.edu/).

 🚀 &nbsp; I'm also part of several communities., my forte lies in exploring technologies like Nextjs with TypeScript to build awesome products.